mbaumer/us_hep_funding/docs/_states/AR.md

 <a name="AR-03"></a>
 [Back to top](#top)
 ## AR-03 -- Rep. Steve Womack (R)
+### Committees
+Steve Womack is the #14 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016